 Do you dare to try the diehard culinary traditions that match Norway’s raw nature?
 National treasures like smalahove (sheep’s head), lutefisk (cod treated with lye) and gamalost (old cheese) might both sound and taste a bit strange.
 But maybe you’ll come to like it?

 “You won’t find the products and history anywhere else in the world, chef Esben Holmboe Bang adds.
-He runs the Oslo based three-star Michelin restaurant Maaemo.
+He runs the Oslo based restaurant Maaemo, awarded three stars in the 2019 Michelin Guide.

 The recipe?
 Norway’s food heritage goes all the way back to the Viking age and is often based on creative methods of preserving food, such as salting, drying, fermenting, pickling, and smoking.